 01 of 06

 One of the most common crimes experienced by tourists is theft.
-Previous surveys suggest that losing items is the easiest crime of opportunity, with the majority of travelers either being a victim, or becoming a victim themselves.
-Additionally, theft can take place anywhere, from a crowded street to an unmonitored hotel room.
+Theft is the easiest crime of opportunity, with the majority of travelers either being a victim of a past crime or becoming a victim while traveling.
+Theft can take place anywhere, from a crowded street to an unmonitored hotel room.

 When it is safe, the first thing travelers should do is take a personal inventory of what was stolen from them.
 The first thing to check for are the most valuable items that can be exploited first, including passports, credit cards, and currency equivalents.
 Make a list of everything that is missing, before going to the local law enforcement to file a report.

-During inventory, it is pertinent to report everything that is lost, no matter how minuscule the item may seem.
-Those who do not report everything could face another round of losses when it comes to filing travel insurance reports, or recovering currency equivalents.
+During taking the inventory it is important to report everything that is lost, no matter how minuscule the item may seem.
+Those who do not report everything could face another round of losses when it comes to filing travel insurance reports or recovering currency equivalents.

 02 of 06